nilenso/planet-nilenso/source/_posts/2013-09-03-ashoka-survey-title.markdown

 [SurveyMonkey](http://surveymonkey.com) is a good tool, but we couldn't use it since we needed complete ownership of the survey and response data.

-# Future

 #### Survey Builder V2
+The current survey builder works well and is pretty functional, but it fails on a few usability aspects.

+- Being able to switch between one question type to another.
+Simply using a drop-down bar instead of individual buttons to solve this.

+- Editing concerns are shared across both panes, fine-grained question (question options, sub-questions etc.) level editing is on the left pane, more general editing and meta-information (type of question, maximum/minimum values for answers etc.) about the questions is on the right.

-The current survey builder, although built with a lot of thought on usability, fails on a few aspects.
-Accenture woked on the designs for a better survey builder.
-This is a work in progress, and can be viewed from the create-v2 menu.
-The new VDs are [here](https://github.com/nilenso/ashoka-survey-web/commit/a5aeb01fadedf43311a779412ef49c0c28081d92)
+We worked together with Accenture to come up with new designs and started working on rebuilding it last month.
+It is still in progress, and can be viewed from the `create-v2` menu.
+The new visual designs are [here](https://github.com/nilenso/ashoka-survey-web/commit/a5aeb01fadedf43311a779412ef49c0c28081d92).

 #### The Native Android App
-The currently funtional survey-mobile is built with [Titanium](http://www.appcelerator.com/platform/titanium-platform/).
-It works, but we certainly want to move away from this, to a native app.
+The `survey-mobile` app is built with [Titanium](http://www.appcelerator.com/platform/titanium-platform/).
+We're looking to move away from this to a native android app.
+You can read a bit about where we're at in this [post](http://blog.nilenso.com/blog/2013/09/10/android-native-mvp/) and checkout the mockups [here](https://github.com/nilenso/ashoka-survey-mobile-native/commit/317c4692227249d9b476286d821493404b0acb0f).
-Here is where we are with the native app as of now: [insert link to jithu's post]

-#### Mobile app redesign
-Here are the mockups for the new mobile app: [insert link here]

 #### Data Portal
-Each survey conducted by ashoka typically has about 300 responses.
+Each survey conducted by Ashoka typically has about 300 responses.
 We currently have some basic reports built with google charts.
-But we don't have the ability to say, interpret data of similar/same respondants across multiple surveys.
+But we don't have the ability to say, interpret data of similar/same respondents across multiple surveys.

-Here are the mockups for what is planned in this regard: [insert link to mockups]
+Here are the mockups for the Data Portal section of things.
+You can figure this out.

+#### Contribution
+Each of these applications are entirely open-source, feel free to check them out on the [nilenso GitHub page](https://github.com/nilenso)!